Orca: Range and habitat

 Orcas are found in all oceans and most seas.
 Due to their enormous range, numbers, and density, relative distribution is difficult to estimate, but they clearly prefer higher latitudes and coastal areas over pelagic environments.
-Areas which serve as major study sites for the species include the coasts of Iceland, Norway, the Valdes Peninsula of Argentina, the Crozet Islands, New Zealand and parts of the west coast of North America, from California to Alaska.
+Areas which serve as major study sites for the species include the coasts of Iceland, Norway, the Valdés Peninsula of Argentina, the Crozet Islands, New Zealand and parts of the west coast of North America, from California to Alaska.
 Systematic surveys indicate the highest densities of orcas (>0.40 individuals per 100 km2) in the northeast Atlantic around the Norwegian coast, in the north Pacific along the Aleutian Islands, the Gulf of Alaska and in the Southern Ocean off much of the coast of Antarctica.
 They are considered "common" (0.20–0.40 individuals per 100 km2) in the eastern Pacific along the coasts of British Columbia, Washington and Oregon, in the North Atlantic Ocean around Iceland and the Faroe Islands.

 In the Antarctic, orcas range up to the edge of the pack ice and are believed to venture into the denser pack ice, finding open leads much like beluga whales in the Arctic.
 However, orcas are merely seasonal visitors to Arctic waters, and do not approach the pack ice in the summer.
 With the rapid Arctic sea ice decline in the Hudson Strait, their range now extends deep into the northwest Atlantic.
 Occasionally, orcas swim into freshwater rivers.
 They have been documented 100 mi up the Columbia River in the United States.
 They have also been found in the Fraser River in Canada and the Horikawa River in Japan.

 Migration patterns are poorly understood.
 Each summer, the same individuals appear off the coasts of British Columbia and Washington.
 Despite decades of research, where these animals go for the rest of the year remains unknown.
 Transient pods have been sighted from southern Alaska to central California.